-- Before building your home, let your builder know that NBNCo is the infrastructure provider for your area so that they can wire your house appropriately and liaise with NBNCo during the build, to ensure your house is ready for your new connection.
-It is also advisable to ensure the builder installs a lead-in conduit underground in your yard in preparation for your lead in cabling (wiring which goes from the telecommunications pit in the street to your home), which will be installed by NBNCo when you arrange your new connection. - Once your home is in the final stages of construction you will need to contact a retail service provider of your choice and request a new connection.
-The retail service provider will, on your behalf, arrange for NBNCo to install the lead in cabling and the NBN Utility Box which are the final items needed for your connection.
+- Before building your home, let your builder know that LBN Co is the infrastructure provider for your area so that they can wire your house appropriately and liaise with LBN Co during the build, to ensure your house is ready for your new connection.
+It is also advisable to ensure the builder installs a lead-in conduit underground in your yard in preparation for your lead in cabling (wiring which goes from the telecommunications pit in the street to your home), which will be installed by LBN Co when you arrange your new connection. - Once your home is in the final stages of construction you will need to contact LBN Co and request a new connection which connects your house to the infrastructure in the street.
+LBN Co will install the lead in cabling and ONU or NTD, which are needed for your connection.
+You will now be able to access free to air television. - Once your house is connected to the infrastructure in the street, you will be able to contact a retail service provider to arrange a package of your choice for telephone and internet services.